• Skip to primary navigation

 Instructions

 • Preheat oven to 350F.
 Coat a 9x5-inch loaf pan with butter or cooking spray, or use a non-stick pan.
+Or, 6 muffin cups and one 8x4-inch loaf pan.
+Or 12-15 muffin cups.

 • Stir together flour, baking soda, baking powder, cinnamon, cloves and nutmeg in a bowl.

-• In a large bowl, whisk pumpkin, sugars, oil and eggs.
-Stir in flour mixture just until combined.
+• Stir in flour mixture just until combined.
 Add nuts, raisins, and crystallized ginger.

-• Pour into prepared pan.
+• Pour into prepared pan or muffin cups.
 Sprinkle batter with additional crystallized ginger.
-Bake 60-70 minutes until pick inserted in center comes out clean.
+Bake loaf pan 50-70 minutes until pick inserted in center comes out clean.
+Muffins about 35-40 minutes.
 Cover lightly with foil the last 10-15 minutes if the top is getting to brown.
-Cool in pan 10 minutes, then run a knife along edges and remove from pan, if desired, or leave in pan to cool.
-Cool completely on wire rack before slicing.

 Notes

-Libby's Pumpkin label
+Libby's Pumpkin substitutions guide:

 1/4c pumpkin = 1 egg